ifelsebreak/MatchFlix-flutter/README.md

 - The app takes the data from the themoviedb.org API: you must sign up on their website get an API key and set it as the value of the "tmdbAPIkey" variable in /lib/movie-list.dart.
 - It's my first mobile app ever, so expect messy code and bad prarctices.
 - Tested on android emulator and Samsung Galaxy A50.

-## DEMO APK

-A demo apk file can be found here.